panzerdp/dmitripavlutin.com/content/posts/167-vue-props-destructure/index.md

 In this post, you will learn how to correctly destructure props of a Vue component so that props do not lose reactivity.

-*Before I go on, let me recommend something to you.*

-*If you need an easy and accessible explanation of Vue composition API, take ["Vue 3 Composition API"](https://vueschool.io/courses/vue-3-composition-api?friend=dmitripavlutin) course on Vueschool.*
+*Before I go on, let me recommend something to you.
+If you want an easy and accessible explanation of Vue composition API, take ["Vue 3 Composition API"](https://vueschool.io/courses/vue-3-composition-api?friend=dmitripavlutin) course on Vueschool.*

 ## 1. Destructuring props